 The following chart shows the responses to this question.
-The blue bars show the percentage of student respondents who selected a given response.
-The orange bars show the percentage of non-student respondents who selected a given response.
+The yellow bars show the percentage of student respondents who selected a given response.
+The green bars show the percentage of non-student respondents who selected a given response.
 The chart is sorted in descending order of Student responses.

-It is interesting to examine the responses that had very different responses from Students and non-students.
+It is interesting to examine the responses that had very different responses from Students and nonstudents.
 The biggest differences of opinion were in the following areas: